-Direct LP authorized AMEC Environment & Infrastructure, a division of AMEC Americas Limited (AMEC) to complete an Environmental Assessment (ES) Report for the proposed waste lead acid battery transfer station to be located at 55 Rothwell Road in Winnipeg, Manitoba.
-This Environmental Assessment will support the application that will be submitted by Direct LP to Manitoba Conservation to receive a licence for the storage and transfer of waste lead acid batteries under the Dangerous Goods Handling and Transportation (DGHT) Act.
+Direct LP authorized Amec Foster Wheeler Environment & Infrastructure (Amec Foster Wheeler) to complete an Environmental Assessment (EA) Report for the proposed relocation of the waste lead acid battery transfer station at 55 Rothwell Road in Winnipeg, Manitoba, truck and trailer repair shop at 100 Higgens Avenue in Winnipeg, Manitoba, and cross dock facility at 47 Gomez Street in Winnipeg, Manitoba to 490 Lucas Ave in the RM of Rosser, Manitoba.
+This Environmental Assessment will support the application that will be submitted by Direct LP to Manitoba Conservation to receive a licence for the storage and transfer of waste batteries under the Dangerous Goods Handling and Transportation (DGHT) Act.